 Costa Rica Caribbean fishing in Tortuguero gives you a chance to catch massive tarpons and plenty of snooks.

-Aside from that, the place is a well-loved habitat of all the four sea turtle species that can be found in Costa Rica.
+Aside from that, the place is a well-loved habitat of all the four sea turtle species found in Costa Rica.

-Schedule your Tortuguero fishing trip during the months of February to May, September and October.
+Schedule your Tortuguero fishing trip from February to May, September, and October.

 6. Osa Peninsula, Golfito Marina